andreasvaglic/AspNetCore1.0_WorkOut/README.md

 ![alt text](https://cdn.rawgit.com/AMatijevic/AspNetCore1.0_WorkOut/SetupServerUrlsAndDefaultEnvironment/CustomHostSetup/src/ServerUrlsAndEnvironment/Charts/Chart2.svg)

 ---
-Some additional links that help me to create charts and code:
+Some additional links that helped me to create charts and code:

 * [How to set the hosting environment in ASP.NET Core](http://andrewlock.net/how-to-set-the-hosting-environment-in-asp-net-core/)
 * [How to configure urls for Kestrel, WebListener and IIS express in ASP.NET Core](http://andrewlock.net/configuring-urls-with-kestrel-iis-and-iis-express-with-asp-net-core/)